 Inner tubes are not allowed in Mariscal Canyon, Santa Elena Canyon, and Lower Canyons.

 Motorized watercraft used within the park is limited to conventional boats with up to 60 horsepower inboard or outboard motors.
+Water-skiing, or the towing of persons by motorized vessels, is prohibited.
 Jet skis are not allowed in the park.

-Gas-powered motorized watercraft will be prohibited on the following sections of the Rio Grande River:
+Gas-powered motorized watercraft is prohibited on the following sections of the Rio Grande River:

 - Santa Elena Canyon, from the western park boundary to the Santa Elena Canyon take-out